Skip to main content

 Why 50/30/20 Breaks for Most South Africans

-In Cape Town, a one-bedroom flat in a decent area costs R12,000โ€“R18,000/month.
-On R25,000 net income, rent alone is 48โ€“72% of take-home.
-Add transport (R2,500), groceries (R2,500), and medical aid (R1,500) and your 'needs' are already at 75โ€“85% of income โ€” leaving almost nothing for wants, let alone the 20% savings target.
+The framework was designed with US income levels and housing costs in mind.
+In Cape Town, a one-bedroom flat in a decent area costs R12,000 to R18,000 per month.
+On R25,000 net income, rent alone is 48 to 72% of take-home.
+Add transport R2,500, groceries R2,500, and medical aid R1,500 and your needs are already at 75 to 85% of income โ€” leaving almost nothing for wants, let alone the 20% savings target.

 A South African Version: The 60/20/20 Reality Check

-For most SA earners in major cities, a more realistic starting framework is 60/20/20 โ€” 60% needs, 20% wants, 20% savings.
-Or even 70/10/20 if you're in Cape Town on an average salary and renting.
+For most South African earners in major cities, a more realistic starting framework is 60/20/20 โ€” 60% needs, 20% wants, 20% savings.
+Or even 70/10/20 if you are in Cape Town on an average salary and renting.
+The key principle remains the same: protect the 20% savings allocation and treat it as non-negotiable.

 FrameworkNeedsWantsSavingsBest For

-50/30/20 (original)50%30%20%Higher earners, small towns
+50/30/20 original50%30%20%Higher earners, small towns

-70/10/20 (survival mode)70%10%20%Lower income, high-cost cities
+70/10/20 survival70%10%20%Lower income, high-cost cities

-40/20/40 (aggressive saver)40%20%40%High earners, debt-free
+40/20/40 aggressive40%20%40%High earners, debt-free

 ๐Ÿ“‹